Arbitrary File Delete to SYSTEM (Emsisoft Antivirus)

 Here’s the exploit chain:

-- Create a folder on the user’s Desktop.
+- Create a decoy folder on the user’s Desktop — a subfolder named

-- Replace the folder with a junction to
+- Replace the folder with a junction that points

-. - In the UI, choose to quarantine or delete the detected file.
+. - In the Emsisoft UI, select the detected file (which now maps to

 C:\Config.Msi

-- Move a file and install an MSI package, racing to overwrite the rollback script
+- The goal is to overwrite the rollback script

 .rbs